 This course will introduce the student to concepts, methods and an assortment of management tools available to the Operations Research / Management Science (OR/MS) practitioner.
 The course emphasizes an applied approach that begins with an emphasis on modeling and progresses to practical methods for linear and nonlinear programming, data analysis, decision analysis, and simulation.
+This course is normally offered every semester.

-SYSTEMS ENGINEERING MANAGEMENT 5223
+5223 SYSTEMS ENGINEERING MANAGEMENT

 Principles and applications for systems engineering and management of complex technical systems; material will be a mix of lectures, case studies, and application to current industry systems.
 Topics include systems engineering terminology and process; managing program and design requirements; design reviews; organizational structures; program planning for large system projects; and effective team, project, and program management.
+This course is normally offered every semester.